pcycbioinfo/OncoPrintP/README.md

 # Install OncoPrint++
 remotes::install_github("abbvie-external/OncoPrintP")

+# Dependencies
+OncoPrint++ relies on several R packages that will be automatically installed:

+shiny
+shinybusy
+tools
+readxl
+data.table
+DT

 # License
 This package is licensed under the MIT License - see the LICENSE file for details.